 There are few things more majestic than an illuminated superyacht against the night sky.
 Penetrating up to 20 meters in clear water, underwater lights not only make a superyacht stand out in the marina, but also give life to a private nighttime aquarium.

-It is common for larger superyachts to favour metal halide lights over LEDs, for maximum penetration through the water.
+It is common for larger superyachts to favour metal halide lights over LEDs, for maximum penetration though the water.
+For a full breakdown, read our article on the best underwater lights.
 Peter Urquhart of Underwater Lights Ltd said, "As a designer and manufacturer of both types of underwater lights the metal halide can still reliably out perform the LED so owners still have a choice.
 For the LED lights we concentrate our designs on the light fixture's optics and thermal dynamics to remove the heat from the LED to achieve a reliable and efficient LED light."

 As well as an extension of the yacht’s personality, underwater lighting is carefully selected to ensure the best performance in a diversity of waters.